2204447/CS220AU-DP-2022/README.md

 (Mental health affected by digital identities? - How people portray themselves online is not them in reality)

-Survey to explore and see how many people overlook some of the important information which creates a threat to their privacy (represent the results in a pie chart)
+Survey to explore and see how many people overlook some of the important information which creates a threat to their privacy (represent the results in a pie chart using google forms)

 Survey questions:
 1. When downloading new apps or updates do you read through the terms and conditions?
 2. When visiting websites online do you accept all the cookies or only allow the necessary ones?
 3. Do you use the same password for all social accounts?
 4. How often do you update your mobile devices and laptops?
 (Recent updates help in protecting data as the devices are less susceptible to viruses)
 5.